Competitive markets will emerge under certain circumstances, including:

 No time lags

-However, even when negative externalities exist, such as waste or potential damage to the environment, markets may form to eliminate the waste or prevent damage to the environment.
+However, even when negative externalities exist, such as waste or potential damage to the environment, new markets may form to eliminate the waste or prevent damage to the environment.
 For example, the cafe owner may install a litter bin outside the cafe so that litter can be disposed of.
 This may help attract more customers, and so the profit motive may come into play to help deal with the externality.

 Incentives for entrepreneurs